Teninchtotem/Paralax/README.md

 If you want to give it a go you can run it up in Paralax\Paralax\bin\x86\Debug Try to get a score high enough that you don't get yelled at

-I really enjoyed making this, I had to compile many different things I had learned with the most satisfying being collision detection and pathfinding
+I really enjoyed making this but what matters most is it's a blast to play!